-Most of the people are unaware of certain basic things or factors to look out for, which are basically warnings towards incoming financial peril.
-If ignored these may prove to be very costly, but if identified at early stage, they may be corrected to ensure sound financial health and leads the way to efficient and effective financial planning.
-Let’s see the top 7 signs indicating the need for financial health check up.
+Most people are unaware of certain basic things or factors to look out for, which are basically warnings towards incoming financial peril.
+If ignored these may prove to be very costly, but if identified at an early stage, they may be corrected to ensure sound financial health and leads the way to efficient and effective financial planning.
+Let’s see the top 7 signs indicating the need for financial health checkup:

 Liquidity check for emergency situations

 Imagine a situation where you are suddenly face job cut or meet with an accident which will disrupt your income earning capabilities.
 Most of the people are experiencing the job loss or pay cut currently owing to COVID-19.
 You can’t predict such events or developments since they are very much unpredictable.
 You can check your liquidity position by calculating the liquidity ratio as below.

 Cash or most liquid assets (include fixed deposits and equity or ETFs) ÷ Regular household expenses incurred or estimated per month